-European households' savings rate is elevated, providing a strong basis for deepening capital markets and financing strategic priorities.
-According to ECB data, household financial assets in the EU amounted to approximately EUR 34.5 trillion at the end of 2023, with approximately one-third (around EUR 11.5 trillion) held in cash and deposits.
-26 In addition, the savings rate in the EU stood at around 15% of disposable income at the end of 2024 (Chart 8), compared to approximately 8% in the United States and 10% in the UK.
-When considering household savings per year in Europe, they stood at approximately EUR 1.4 trillion at the end of 2022.
+The high savings rate of European households provides a strong basis for deepening capital markets and financing strategic priorities.
+According to ECB data, financial assets of households in the EU amounted to approximately €34.5 trillion at the end of 2023, with approximately one-third (around €11.5 trillion) held in cash and deposits.27 In addition, the savings rate in the EU stood at around 15% of disposable income at the end of 2024 (Chart 8), compared to approximately 8% in the United States and 10% in the UK.
+The volume of household savings per year in Europe was approximately €1.4 trillion at the end of 2022.